Tag: #Cake

 I am seriously thinking about adding a new category to 3Jamigos.
 I’m going to call it “Everything Everywhere All at Eric”.
 Serving a dual purpose, a nod to the movie EEAAO and its amazing cast, and of course to Eric.
 For those of you not “in the know”, I am referring to Eric Kim, food writer, cookbook author (Korean American: Food that Tastes Like Home), Food52 alum, and current columnist of lots of yummy stuff at the New York Times.

 I’ve been following him since his days at Food52 where he wrote a column, Cooking for One.
-His writing is gorgeous and his recipes are simple, straightforward, and delicious.
-I have a backlog of his recipes I have made but just haven’t had the time to do them justice in a post.
-I will get to them soon, promise!
+His writing and recipes are gorgeous, simple, straightforward, and delicious.
+I have a backlog of the recipes I have made but haven’t had the time to do them justice in a post.
+I will get to them soon.
 During the holidays I made his Cream Cheese Pound Cake, it’s divine.
 Posting about it is long overdue!
-So here is the list of Eric recipes I have made and love.
-Links to the ones I have posted.
-Hope you will try them!
+So here is the list of Eric recipes I have made and love—links to the ones I have posted.
+I hope you will try them!

 Savory